rpmuller/ePubs/WesternPhilosophy.md

 ## Chapter II CHRISTIANITY DURING THE FIRST FOUR CENTURIES

-CHRISTIANITY, at first, was preached by Jews to Jews, as a reformed Judaism.
+Christianity, at first, was preached by Jews to Jews, as a reformed Judaism.
 St. James, and to a lesser extent St.
 Peter, wished it to remain no more than this, and they might have prevailed but for St. Paul, who was determined to